sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## Inmunity-aware programming

 When writing code for an embedded system, inmunity-aware programming, refers to programming techniques which improve tolerance of transient errors in the program counter or in other modules that may lead to a failure.
-Transient errors usually are cause for single events, as a micro-cut in the power supply or a strong electromagnetic event, trasnmitted from another source to our device.
+Transient errors usually are cause for single events, as a micro-cut in the power supply or a strong electromagnetic event, transmitted from another source to our device.

 Inmunity-aware programming is an example of defensive programming and EMC-aware programming.
 The techniques usually are applied to the 'victim' of the emmision, to make it more reliable.